Chris Madden Cartoons

 The cartoon is an illustration of the potential dangers of immersive technology.

-It was first published in Prospect magazine, April 2016.
+First published: Prospect magazine, April 2016.

 How to obtain license to use cartoon